dodopizza/httpclient-resilience-policies/README.md

 Circuit breaker's goal is to prevent requests to the server if it doesn't answer for a while to mostly of the requests.
 In practice the reason to have a circuit breaker is to prevent requests when server is down or overloaded.

-CircuitBreaker has several importatnt parameters:
+CircuitBreaker has several important parameters:

 - `FailureThreshold` means what percentage of failed requests should be for the CircuitBreaker to open.
 - `MinimumThroughput` the minimum amount of the requests should be for the CircuitBreaker to open.